JoshuaTPritchett/resume/resume.md

 * **Catalyst Award (MITRE):** Recognized out of 300 people in the department for successfully starting new customer work.
 * **Graduate Assistantship (WPI):** The only master's student awarded in a lab of five Ph.D. candidates, to teach and advance research in computer security.
-* *Ronald A. Tourgee Computer Science Recognition Award (KSC):** One student receives this award each graduating year from a class of ~1000, for professional and excellent academic achievement in computer science.
+* **Ronald A. Tourgee Computer Science Recognition Award (KSC):** One student receives this award each graduating year from a class of ~1000, for excellent professional and academic achievement in computer science.